klaro115/FragEngine/FragEngine3/data/core/shaders/Shader Guide.md

 ### Shader Buffer Order:

+**OUT-DATED!
+Some of the following information no longer applies; major changes have been made, and this document needs to be updated once those changes are fully implemented.**

 ####Vertex Buffers:

 The engine expects between 1 and 4 vertex buffers for each piece of scene geometry.
 The first vertex buffer (```VertexInput_Basic```) contains positions, normals, and texture coordinates for each vertex of surface.
 The other 3 vertex buffers are optional, and contain additional geometry data or animation data for the those same vertices.